dcond007/Windows-Auto-Theme-Switching/README.md

 # Windows Automatic Theme Switching
 Windows does not include automatic dark/light mode theme switching.
 This guide will show you how achieve auto theming via a task schedule.
+* Note: Two different tasks will be created, one to enable light mode, and another to enable dark mode.

 ### Open Task Scheduler